The Witness (1983 video game): Plot

 The game takes place in Cabeza Plana, a quiet and fictional (the name is Spanish for "Flathead", from Zork mythology) suburb of Los Angeles, California in February 1938.

 Freeman Linder, a local millionaire, has begged the police for protection from a man named Stiles.
 The player's character is a detective assigned one evening to check out the wealthy man's claims: is Linder seriously in danger or just another rich eccentric?
 Before the player can decide, a window explodes and Linder collapses, dead.

 The case of possible harassment has just become a murder, with the player as the only witness.
 With the help of Sgt.
 Duffy (last seen in Deadline), the player has until sunrise to solve the mystery.
 Motive, method, and opportunity must all be established to secure a solid arrest and the optimal ending.
 There are two ways for the player to die.

 Development

 Enjoying playing Deadline more than Zork, Stu Galley decided to write another mystery game as its counterpart; while Deadline is set in the eastern United States on a summer day, Witness is set in the West Coast at night.
 For authenticity, he obtained a 1930s Sears catalog and researched contemporary slang; the radio plays the programs that aired on the day the game occurs in.

 Release

-Included in each package of The Witness were the following supplementary items:
+Included in each package of The Witness were the following supplementary items, or feelies: